biocore-ntnu/epic/docs/options.rst

    windows are considered enriched in the optional matrix output and which regions are included in the optional bed output.

-* **-egs, --effective-genome-size**
+* **-egf, --effective-genome-fraction**

    Use a different effective genome fraction than the one included in epic.
-Or include an egs for custom genomes that are not a part of epic.
+Or include an egf for custom genomes that are not a part of epic.
 Should be a number between 0 and 1.
 Autoinferred by sampled read-length and genome by default.